 Some injuries result from an accumulation of light activities over time, such as bending to clean someone’s feet or tie their shoes.
 It is important to practice correct posture and maintain that posture while doing caregiving activities.
 Instead of bending forward, squat to reach someone’s feet or lift something heavy.

 One-time over exertion also results in many injuries.
 How do you know if you are over exerting yourself?
 The National Institute of Occupational Safety and Health recommends lifting no more than 25 pounds at a time.

 “If you have to lift your loved one on a regular basis, you may want to consider purchasing and using a gait belt, a transfer board or a mechanical lifting device,” Todd suggests.
-Home Health United carries these items in our Home Medical Equipment stores.
+We carry these items in our medical equipment stores.
 For those who have trouble standing up from a seated position, we carry a variety of lift chairs and other stand-assist equipment to make caregiving safer.
-For more information on the products we offer contact us at 1-800-924-2273 or visit the Home Medical Equipment section of our website.

 As for proper lifting techniques, Todd teaches the following:

 - Do not over exert